 - 1/4 tsp salt (2/3 tsp for savory version)

 - 45g butter

 1. Add all ingredients except butter and salt and knead till a rough dough.
+You might need to add 2-3 teaspoons of water to bring it together.
 Then add salt and butter and knead till elastic, no need for window pane.
 Note that butter takes some time to knead in.